oneapi-src/oneMKL/docs/domains/lapack/orgtr_scratchpad_size.rst

 .. container:: section

-  .. rubric:: Throws

-This routine shall throw the following exceptions if the associated condition is detected.
-An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here.

-:ref:`oneapi::mkl::unimplemented<onemkl_exception_unimplemented>`

-:ref:`oneapi::mkl::unsupported_device<onemkl_exception_unsupported_device>`

-:ref:`oneapi::mkl::lapack::invalid_argument<onemkl_lapack_exception_invalid_argument>`

-   Exception is thrown in case of incorrect supplied argument value.
-   Position of wrong argument can be determined by `info()` method of exception object.

-.. container:: section

   .. rubric:: Return Value

 The number of elements of type ``T`` the scratchpad memory to be passed to :ref:`onemkl_lapack_orgtr` function should be able to hold.